 Determine whether you need long term care insurance

 Long term care needs can easily cause a family to spend all of their assets on care.
 The problem here is that all of the assets could be spent on the spouse needing care and leave the healthy spouse with no assets to live on.
 Most states require assets to be spent down to around 100k before they will offer any assistance.
 Long-Term Care (LTC) Insurance is a way to protect both your assets and the healthy spouse’s lifestyle.
 You may not think that LTC insurance is for you, but it is too big of a risk for married couples to ignore.

 Decide what your Social Security collection strategy is

 There are a ton of nuances when it comes to choosing the right social security collection strategy.
 One of the main factors influencing your strategy will be timing–when you will need to collect.
 There are significant differences in benefit amount if you collect at age 70 versus age 62.
-This article discusses this and other benefits in delaying.
 You’ll also need to consider the impact your collection strategy will have on your spouse.
 Aligning your collection strategies will help you maximize your household income.

 Evaluate your investment allocation

 Running out of money tends to be one of the biggest retirement fears.
 Do some research into what kind of drawdowns your portfolio has had in the past.
 If you have a 60/40 allocation, what is the anticipated drawdown in a bear market and are you comfortable with that?
 Spend some time to determine what allocation and investments will provide you with the best income in retirement.

 Monte Carlo is an analysis that can show you the odds of not running out of money in retirement.
 The analysis does 1,000 random simulations that will show you results through all different types of sequences of return, and ultimately give you a percentage of the likelihood of success.